 In addition to showing potential consequences of sex, we want to show teenagers there are ways to move beyond the consequences.
 Again, this ranges from little to big.
 Those relationships made awkward by sex can be mended if both parties are interested.
 On a more serious note, sexual abuse is unfortunately part of our world, and sadly something some teenagers have to contend with.
 A character going through similar struggles can be inspiring.
 It can show people the consequences, and it can hopefully show that it doesn’t have to define someone’s entire life.

 Finally, we want to show teenagers how to have sex.
 Not in an “insert tab A into slot B” instruction manual method, but to provide a little guidance.
 Again, this isn’t something that’s going to go away if we pretend it doesn’t happen, and since teenagers are going to have sex, we want them to have it safely.
-A lot of LGBT kids don’t feel they can talk to their parents about their sexuality, much less about having sex.
+A lot of LGBTQ+ kids don’t feel they can talk to their parents about their sexuality, much less about having sex.
 They don’t have anyone to tell them they still need to use a condom even if they’re gay and run absolutely no risk of pregnancy.
 They may not be aware of the necessity of protecting against STDs during oral sex.
 They aren’t going to know a lot of little things that some teenagers learn when they talk to the adults in their lives about sex.
 If we publish books with characters who have sex, we can show them some of these things.

 Yes, there will always be people who will be offended or scandalized by sex in YA books.
-Here at Harmony Ink, we believe we’re doing the young men and women we’re publishing these books for a disservice if we don’t include it when it’s appropriate for the story and the characters.
+Here at Harmony Ink, we believe we’re doing the young people we’re publishing these books for a disservice if we don’t include it when it’s appropriate for the story and the characters.
 Young Adult fiction has long been known for pushing boundaries and we think this is one that needs to be pushed and now is the time to push it.